-Map No. 3 contained in Appendix C displays the location of Prime Agricultural Soils in the four municipalities in the Planning Area.
+Map No. 3 contained in Appendix C displays the location of Prime Agricultural Soils in the three municipalities in the Planning Area.
 As can be seen from Map No. 4, prime agricultural soils are located within the Planning Area.
-Construction of any structural alternative will result in minimal disturbance to these soils, if any; however, approval from the Agricultural Land Condemnation Approval Board may need to be secured.
+The proposed alternatives are primarily being constructed along the existing roadway.
+In addition, the proposed conveyance lines briefly cross soils of statewide importance.
+However, construction of any structural alternative will result in minimal disturbance to these soils, if any; however, approval from the Agricultural Land Condemnation Approval Board shall be secured, as required.